bgamari/ghc-wiki-import/data-parallel/vectorisation.md

 Vectorisation transforms all uses of functions from `GHC.PArr` into uses of package ndp.
 It can obviously only due that for computations manipulating values for whose type we have `PA` instances.

+---

+#### TODO

+Items that need to be addressed on the page:

+- Mixed use of the CC isomorphism strategy and a `PA` class for arrays.
+- Introduction of `PA` dictionary arguments right after each big lambda in vectorised code.
+- Treatment of unboxed values and functions from `GHC.Prim`.
+- Transformation schemata
+- Examples